 The Center's mission is to advance justice and equality through a unified vision that combines research, advocacy, and education.
 Visit the Korematsu Center site.

-Latina/Latino Law Student Organization (LLSA)
+Latinx Law Student Association (LLSA)

 LLSA was created to support Latina/o law students, create a sense of community among them and the greater Latina/o legal community and encourage other students to express an interest in Latina/o and other minority issues.
 Visit the LLSA site.